What is Christian Marriage?

 As an outreach and extension of the ministry of this congregation, the pastor will gladly discuss marrying couples who have no prior relationship with First Church.
 However, the couple should understand that the wedding ceremony must be respectful of the Christian faith, Lutheran theology and practices, and the standards of First Church outlined here.
 Those who are already active members of another congregation are highly encouraged to be married by their pastor in their own faith community.
 The same requirement of three in-person pre-marital pastoral counseling sessions applies.

-For the complete set of guidelines, please contact Christine Hoffman, Wedding Coordinator/Parish Secretary, at firstname.lastname@example.org or 412-471-8125.
+For the complete set of guidelines and fees, please contact Christine Hoffman, Wedding Coordinator/Administrative Assistant, at firstname.lastname@example.org or 412-471-8125.